zphang/zphang.github.io/_pages/about.md

 <hr />

-While I am currently working out of New York, if you are a student or research in Singapore and interested in NLP research, I am always happy to chat!
+While I am currently in New York, if you are a student or researcher in Singapore and interested in NLP research, I am always happy to chat!

 <hr />